 Once upon a time, a company grew up to become one of the world's leading children's book publishers.
 Scholastic Corporation sells books to children in more than 150 countries.
 It operates through five divisions: Children's Book Publishing and Distribution; Educational Technology and Services; Classroom and Supplemental Materials; Media, Licensing and Advertising; and International.
 It owns the rights to properties such as Goosebumps and The Baby-Sitters Club and is the US distributor of the Harry Potter books, the best-selling children's series of all time.
 Known for its school book fairs, Scholastic also publishes magazines, textbooks, and software for students and teachers, and produces children's TV shows.

-The company generates more than 20% of sales outside of the US.
+The company generates about 25% of sales outside of the US.
 Scholastic has long-established operations in Australia, Canada, New Zealand, and the UK, with newer holdings in China, India, and Ireland.
 Going forward, Scholastic expects to see strong growth in Asia and improved results in the UK.

 Mergers and Acquisitions